lsst-dm/dm_dev_guide/services/ncsa_bulk_transfer.rst

 ===========

 BBCP is an alternative to Gridftp when transferring large amounts of data, capable of breaking up your transfer into multiple simultaneous transferring streams, thereby transferring data much faster than single-streaming utilities such as SCP and SFTP.

+``lsst-xfer.ncsa.illinois.edu`` is setup to use TCP ports 65001-65535 for BBCP transfers with the following external networks:
+- IN2P3 134.158.0.0/16
+- SLAC 134.79.0.0/16
+- UC Davis 169.237.0.0/16
+Additional subnets can be requested by emailing ``lsst-sysadm AT ncsa.illinois.edu``.

 See:

 - http://www.slac.stanford.edu/~abh/bbcp/